cozy/cozy-stack/doc/architecture.md

 Go (often referred as golang) is an open source programming language created at Google in 2007.
 It has nice properties for our usage:

-- simplicity (the language can be learned in weeks, not years)
+- Simplicity (the language can be learned in weeks, not years).
-- a focus on productivity
+- A focus on productivity.
-- good performance
+- Good performance.
-- a good support of concurrency with channels and goroutines.
+- A good support of concurrency with channels and goroutines.

 Moreover, Go is
 [used by a lot of companies](https://github.com/golang/go/wiki/GoUsers),